Fashion has a big problem with waste and waste management.

 For Designers: You can use this symbol for any item that is made from 100% plastic fibers like Polyester, Lycra, Acrylic, Polyamide and so on.

 For Consumers: Plastic made materials cannot decompose in nature.
-To the contrary, they pollute nature with poisonous micro particles and micro fibers.
-When possible, items made from plastics are being recycled back into plastic grains for the plastic products industry.
-If you can't pass down, reuse or upcycle your polyester item or T-shirt, consider throwing it plastic recycling container.
+To the contrary, they pollute nature with poisonous and carcinogenic micro and nano particles and micro fibers.
+When possible, items made from plastics are being recycled back into plastic grains for the plastic products industry, but not always.
+That is what makes plastic fibers such a poor choice.
+If you can't pass down, swap, reuse or upcycle your polyester item or T-shirt, consider throwing it plastic recycling container.

 For Designers: You can use this symbol for any item that is made from 100% protein fibers like Wool and silk